AndersDJohnson/bower-requirejs-auto/README.md

 bower-requirejs-auto
 ====================

-Automatically configures RequireJS paths for Bower components at runtime.
+Automatically configures RequireJS paths for Bower components in the browser at runtime.

 Recommended for development use only.